sairamyalinga/url-shortener-react-go/README.md

 - Shorten long URLs into shorter ones.
 - Redirect users from shortened URLs to the original long URLs.
+- Shows list of URLS for the user.
+- Delete URL from history.

 ## Technologies Used